The Filter — A Prioritization System for Growing Companies

 The operating cadence — weekly, monthly, quarterly

-Installation guide — four weeks, step by step
+Setup guide — six weeks, step by step

-The pre-install briefing — what you're actually signing up for
+The pre-engagement briefing — what you're actually signing up for

 AI governance framework — how The Filter makes AI stick